 - Some pathnames to images contain backslashes (e.g. example.com\MyImage.jpg).
 In browsers other than Internet Explorer, these pathnames do not load.
 If you see that the image's URL contains a backslash, contact the site's webmaster about the issue.

-If you have tried all of the solutions in this article and images or animations still don't load correctly then try these solutions:
+If you have tried all of the solutions in this article and any of the reasons above apply, then try these solutions:

 - Try refreshing Firefox.

 - Use the Profile Manager to create a new Firefox profile.

 - Follow the other steps in the Troubleshoot and diagnose Firefox problems article.

 - Websites look wrong or appear differently than they should